-Whether you’re a new investor or already experienced, understanding the basic concepts of behavioral finance can significantly benefit your bottom line and help you avoid the biggest mistake most investors make.
+Whether you’re a new investor or have several years of experience, understanding the basic concepts of behavioral finance can significantly benefit your ability to be a successful investor and help you avoid the biggest mistake most investors make.

 The inability to recognize one’s irrational investment behavior and thought process.
 This leads all too often to investors buying high and selling low.
 Even people who understand how behavioral responses can plague their investment strategy, have a challenging time overcoming the issue when it arises.
 This can lead to large losses and disrupt years of patient investing.